 After 1926, the rest of Clarke's life was spent ranching, being involved in Winfield community activities, pursuing his varied interests, holding leadership positions with the National Baseball Congress, and enjoying time with his family.
 During those years, it seems that fate continued to intervene in his life as he narrowly escaped serious injury or death in a fishing accident, a hunting mishap, and a furnace explosion.
 While on a fishing trip to a lake in Minnesota with his wife, Clarke's boat capsized during a storm, and he and Mrs. Clarke remained in the water for three hours until they were rescued.
 Then, after returning to Winfield, Clarke was nearly killed in a Dick Cheney-like incident "when the bill of his hunting cap deflected the pellets from a companion's accidental shot."
 And to top things off, following his hunting misadventure, Clarke went home, turned on his gas furnace, and found himself flying across his basement floor.
 The furnace had exploded, but once again, the old player-manager was able to survive.

-However, if fate was the guiding force in Clarke's life, then it may have been fate that had him die of pneumonia on August 14, 1960, and be buried in Saint Mary's Cemetery in Winfield.
+However, if fate was the guiding force in Clarke's life, then it may have been fate that had him die of pneumonia at age 87 on August 14, 1960, and be buried in Saint Mary's Cemetery in Winfield.
 Clarke's honors include, among others, being elected to the Kansas Baseball Hall of Fame (1939), the National Baseball Hall of Fame (1945), the Iowa Sports Hall of Fame (1951), and the Kansas Sports Hall of Fame (1963).

 Acocella, Nick, and Donald Dewey.
 The "All-Stars" All-Star Baseball Book.
 New York: Avon, 1986.